 Some people may find this intense design somewhat crowded but others may appreciate rich decoration.
 However, this allows the lacing system to sit lower, which allows you to have a wide opening when you loosen the laces.

-Meanwhile, the quarter is a large, arching panel and foregoes the addition of a heel strip down the centre.
+Meanwhile, the quarter is a large, arching panel and foregoes the addition of a heel strip down the center.

 Finally, my only comment on the Yates is that it’s a shame that they’re not Goodyear welted.
 While we have absolutely no problem with Blake stitching and its numerous benefits, brogues are traditionally walking shoes for humid climates.